 Why We Need Trauma-Sensitive Schools

+How many students do you think are dealing with significant traumas in each classroom in America?
 How many are contending with violence, sexual abuse, chemical dependence, mental health issues, or an incarcerated parent?

 When the CDC conducted research on Adverse Childhood Experiences (ACE) to answer this question, the results were shocking.
 More than half of all respondents reported experiencing these disruptive events in childhood.
 This prevalence of childhood trauma surprised investigators.
 Add to these statistics other struggles like chronic homelessness, food insecurity, and medical issues and the numbers soar even higher.